aminvakil/hasinmirror/README.md

 # Change mirrors to mirror.saminserver.com
-Script to change mirrors in different linux distors package managers to **mirror.saminserver.com**
+You could use this script which automatically replaces your existing mirrors to **mirror.saminserver.com** which is located in Iran and would speed your updating, installing packages up.

 **Supported and Tested Distros**: